EEP editors sometimes link to products to make your planning process fast and easy. We may earn a small commission if you make a purchase from a link.

 8. Use your best judgment

 Lastly, use your best judgment to the best of your ability when you think through this on how to address a widow in your wedding invitation.
 Think over what you choose to do before you send that invitation and keep in mind if you were in the widow’s shoes, what would you prefer?
+Brown wedding invitation and white envelope with a red wax seal and white bow sitting on a wood table.

 Wedding Invitation To Widow: Conclusion